nf-osi/tutorials/ai-mcp/README.md

     - Ask a literature-research question
     - Discover research tools for your experiment
   - For Data Users:
-    - Search for an understand a dataset from the NF Data Catalog
+    - Search for and understand a dataset (e.g. its potential access requirements) from the NF Data Catalog
     - Conducting exploratory queries of Synapse tables
   - For Data / Domain Expert Contributors
     - Querying the NF data model to better understand the standards and share your data more effectively